-- A. Off-street parking shall be provided on the premises, exclusive of required yards, for uses as follows: - Manufacturing, production, or processing plant: One (1) off-street parking space for each employee on the major shift or one (1) off-street parking space for each three hundred fifty (350) square feet of gross floor area within the building, whichever is greater, plus one (1) offstreet parking space for each company motor vehicle when customarily kept on the premises. - 2.
-Wholesale business establishments and storage or warehouse establishments: One (1) offstreet parking space for each employee on the major shift or one (1) off-street parking space for each two thousand (2,000) square feet or gross floor area, whichever is greater, plus one (1) off-street parking space for each company motor vehicle when customarily kept on the premises.
+- A. Off-street parking shall be provided on the premises, exclusive of required yards, for uses as follows: - 1.
+Manufacturing, production, or processing plant: One (1) off street parking space for each employee on the major shift or one (1) off-street parking space for each three hundred fifty (350) square feet of gross floor area within the building, whichever is greater, plus one (1) off street parking space for each company motor vehicle when customarily kept on the premises. - 2.
+Wholesale business establishments and storage or warehouse establishments: One (1) off-street parking space for each employee on the major shift or one (1) off-street parking space for each two thousand (2,000) square feet or gross floor area, whichever is greater, plus one (1) off-street parking space for each company motor vehicle when customarily kept on the premises.

-SECTION 10.I-2 GENERAL INDUSTRIAL DISTRICT
+SECTION 12.
+I-2 GENERAL INDUSTRIAL DISTRICT

-The purpose of the I-2 Heavy Industrial District is to provide space for heavy manufacturing activities as defined in Section 2, Subdivision 2 (Definitions) of this Ordinance.
+The purpose of the I-2 Heavy Industrial District is to provide space for heavy manufacturing activities as defined in this Ordinance

 - A. Within an I-2 District, unless otherwise provided by this Ordinance no building or land shall be used except for the following: - 1.
-Any use permitted in Section 9, Subdivision 2, except those uses permitted in a B-1 Secondary Business District. - 2.
+Any use permitted in the I-1 District except those uses permitted in a B-1 District. - 2.
 Blacksmith shops. - 3.
 Creameries. - 4.
 Contractors' offices, shops, yards and storage facilities for plumbing, heating, glazing, painting, paperhanging, roofing, ventilating, air conditioning, lumber, masonry, electrical, and refrigeration industries. - 5.
 Essential services. - 6.
 Freight and transportation terminals, including airports. - 7.
 Fuel and ice sales and storage facilities. - 8.
 Garages for storage, repair, and servicing of motor vehicles and farm implements. - 9.
 Gasoline and oil bulk stations and distributing plants. - 10.
 Highway maintenance shops and yards. - 11.
 Monument works. - 12.
-Manufacturing, processing, storage, servicing and testing establishments. - 13.
+Manufacturing, processing, storage, servicing, and testing establishments. - 13.
 Public service structures, including power substations, gas regulator stations, sewage disposal plants, telephone exchanges, police or fire stations, elevated tanks, and waterworks. - 14.
 Accessory uses as follows: - a.
 Accessory uses, except signs, customarily incidental to the above permitted uses. - b.
-Signs as regulated in SECTION 9, Subdivision 2(Q)2.
+Signs as regulated as regulated by the Green Isle Zoning Ordinance.